Accurate, precise pressure sensing with tethered optomechanics: Theory of Operation

 In molecular flow, the gas-induced damping rate can be calculated from the force noise power spectral density of the gas particle impacts using the fluctuation-dissipation theorem~\cite{Cavalleri2010, Martinetz2018}.
-For a thin, planar mechanical oscillator, it is given by~\cite{Cavalleri2010, Martinetz2018}
+Specular and diffuse collisions lead to different gas-induced mechanical damping rates due to their different mean force fluctuations.
+For a thin mechanical oscillator, combining the specular and diffuse damping rates into a general expression gives~\cite{Cavalleri2010, Martinetz2018}

 where \(\rho\) is the oscillator density, \(h\) is the oscillator thickness, \(m_g\) is the molecular mass of the gas, \(P\) is the gas pressure, \(T\) is the temperature of the gas and oscillator (assumed to be in thermal equilibrium), and \(k_B\) is the Boltzmann constant.

-The momentum accommodation coefficient \(\alpha\) is the fraction of gas molecules that reflect diffusely from the oscillator surface with a sensitivity pre-factor of \(1+\pi/4\approx 1.785\)~\cite{Cavalleri2010, Martinetz2018}.
-The remaining fraction of the gas (\(1-\alpha\)) reflects specularly with a sensitivity pre-factor of 2~\cite{Christian1966, Cavalleri2010, Martinetz2018}.
-By combining \(\Gamma_0\), \(\Gamma_m\), and the viscous damping rate \(\Gamma_v\), we arrive at the total mechanical damping rate~\cite{lubbe2011}
+Equation~\eqref{eq:mol_flow} depends on the mechanical oscillator geometry only through the thickness \(h\).
+The independence of \(\Gamma_m\) from the mechanical oscillator's transverse size and shape is exact when the oscillator has only two surfaces -- a top and a bottom -- that gas molecules can collide with, which is the case for membranes like SiC~2.
+The trampolines SiN~1 and SiN~3 have sidewalls exposed to the gas, which cause additional pressure-dependent damping.
+We present a derivation of Eq.~\eqref{eq:mol_flow} that is particularly appropriate to membranes or trampolines in Appendix~\ref{sec:eq1_der}.
+Our derivation shows that small corrections to Eq.~\eqref{eq:mol_flow} due to oscillator sidewalls exposed to the gas are negligible at our level of uncertainty.